-What’s your favourite food—that “last meal” dish you’d never say no to?
+What’s your favorite food—that last meal you’d never say no to?
 We all have one.
-But while it may be your all-time favourite, does that mean it’s the only thing you want to eat for the rest of your life?
-Probably not!
+But while it may be your all-time favorite, does that mean it’s the only thing you want to eat for the rest of your life?
+Probably not.

 We could think about maintenance strategies the same way.
-Every maintenance manager has his or her own set of maintenance guidelines that inform their day-to-day work and the way they manage their team.
+Every maintenance manager has their own set of maintenance guidelines that inform their day-to-day work and how they manage their team.
 Some believe a preventive strategy makes the most sense, while others strive to set up a predictive program.
-But any well-rounded organization realizes that success is maximized when many different maintenance approaches work together, rather than choosing one and sticking to it until the end of time.
+But any well-rounded organization knows that success is maximized when many different maintenance approaches work together rather than choosing one and sticking to it.

-With that in mind, let’s explore two maintenance strategies that at first seem to be at odds with one another: proactive and reactive maintenance.
-Used in the right scenarios, these approaches can work together to create a balanced maintenance strategy.
+With that in mind, let’s explore two maintenance strategies that initially seem to be at odds with one another: proactive and reactive maintenance.
+These approaches can work together in the right scenarios to create a balanced maintenance strategy.

 Let’s bring in an example.
 Say you have a PM set up for a large piece of rotating machinery to replace the cylindrical bearings every 2,400 hours.
 This would be part of a preventive maintenance program.
-However, if after careful analysis, you determine that failure typically occurs when measured vibrations start to consistently exceed a baseline vibration threshold set at install, you would set up a PM that triggers within the P-F interval of that indicator occurring.
+However, if, after careful analysis, you determine that failure typically occurs when measured vibrations consistently exceed a baseline vibration threshold set at installation, you would set up a PM that triggers within the P-F interval of that indicator occurring.

 Conversely, reactive maintenance occurs once a piece of machinery has already failed.
 In contrast to proactive maintenance, no analysis, tracking, or anticipation is required to carry it out.
 As the name implies, work is only completed in reaction to a breakdown.

-Reactive maintenance tends to carry some negative associations with it, and for good reason.
-It’s true that for many organizations that are working with older maintenance systems like pen and paper or Excel, being in a state of reactive maintenance is the result of not being able to anticipate failures, rather than being a strategy the organization has actively decided on.
+Reactive maintenance tends to have negative associations with it, and for a good reason.
+It’s true that for many organizations that are working with older maintenance systems like pen and paper or Excel, being in a state of reactive maintenance results from being unable to anticipate failures rather than being a strategy the organization has actively decided on.

-When Fiix surveyed customers in 2017, we found that while 25% of customers were currently using reactive maintenance, none of those customers planned to use it in the future, meaning they hoped to replace it with another approach.
-In a recent report carried out by Plant Engineering, 33% of survey respondents said that they were hoping to decrease downtime in the future by moving from reactive to preventive maintenance.
+When Fiix surveyed customers, we found that while 25% of customers were currently using reactive maintenance, none planned to use it in the future, meaning they hoped to replace it with another approach.
+In a report by Plant Engineering, 33% of survey respondents said they hoped to decrease downtime by moving from reactive to preventive maintenance.

-It’s at this point in the conversation that we should insert a giant asterisk: Reactive maintenance is only a problem when it’s not planned.
+At this point in the conversation, we should insert a giant asterisk: Reactive maintenance is only a problem when it’s not planned.
 Maintenance professionals hear time and time again that they should be moving away from reactive maintenance and over to more sophisticated asset management strategies.
-However, reactive maintenance can, in fact, be part of a sophisticated, well-balanced, reliability-centered maintenance strategy.
+However, reactive maintenance can be part of a sophisticated, well-balanced, reliability-centered maintenance strategy.

-The catch here is that if a reactive approach is going to be adopted for a piece of equipment, it should be done as the result of careful analysis.
-That’s right—the claim that reactive maintenance doesn’t require any planning or analysis is only partially true.
-Yes, reactive maintenance is based on the fact that anticipating and preventing failure for an asset is not always efficient or effective.
-However, it’s the way you determine which assets fall into this category, and how you manage them, that makes a difference.
+The catch is that if a reactive approach is adopted for a piece of equipment, it should be done as the result of careful analysis.
+That’s right—the claim that reactive maintenance doesn’t require any planning or research is only partially true.
+Yes, reactive maintenance is based on anticipating and preventing failure for an asset is not always efficient or effective.
+However, determining which assets fall into this category and how you manage them makes a difference.
 This is where having the right tools and creating a good plan comes into the equation.

-For example, you may use machine data and the help of a CMMS to determine that it costs less to replace a part rather than carry out regular maintenance on it.
+For example, you may use machine data and a CMMS’s help to determine that replacing a part costs less than regular maintenance.
 You don’t plan maintenance, but you do plan a response.
 Any reaction is well-thought-out and efficient.
 Similarly, you might crunch some numbers, look at past failure data and determine that a machine breaking down would have little to no impact on production.
-In this scenario, a reactive approach could be appropriate for that piece of equipment.
+In this scenario, a reactive approach could be appropriate for that equipment.
 Again, the plan isn’t to regularly service the asset but to use your resources in the most cost-effective way while also focusing on reliability.

 The bottom line: All maintenance types are welcome in a reliability-centered approach

-The key takeaway here is that context is everything.
-Today’s reliability landscape offers a buffet of strategies.
-It’s important to understand them all and how each can be used successfully for your own set of circumstances.
-Picking one to stick with forever just doesn’t make any sense.
+The key takeaway is that context is everything, whether you pick proactive maintenance or reactive—today’s reliability landscape offers a buffet of strategies.
+It is important to understand how each can be used successfully for your circumstances.
+Picking one to stick with forever doesn’t make any sense.